DuGuYifei/SSO/documents/Lab7-Report.md

 3. websites - stores the website information of the user
 4. usergroups - the group of user
 5. usergroup_user - the relationship between user and usergroup
-6. websites - the website information of the user
+6. login_history - the login history of the user

 ### ER Diagram

 <div align="center">
 <img src="Lab7/erd.png" width="1000">
 </div>
-<div align="center">Fig 1.
+<div align="center">Figure 1.
 ERD of database</div>

 ### Database chosen